5 Google Sheets Formulas for HR Managers

 Best of all, you can simply pull the formula down to run the same calculation for each job title.
 Because we locked the data references (except for the titles in the list) the formula will extend perfectly.

 That’s it!
 You have averages for each job title in your organization, and you can use it to review individual compensation plans to make sure that there are no outliers.
+If you found this tip helpful, don’t miss our tutorial on how to automate emails from Excel, which happens to be the easiest way to send employees their bonus emails!

 3. How to Calculate Length of Service